-6.2.5.2 Neutron Dose Weighting Factor
+6.2.5.4 Neutron Dose Weighting Factor

-The coworker neutron doses for Clarksville were based on Pantex dosimeter readings.
-At Pantex, thermoluminescent neutron dosimeters were calibrated with measurements based on fluence-to-dose conversion factors and quality factors similar to those from ICRP Publication 21 (ICRP 1973) and National Council on Radiation Protection and Measurement (NCRP) Report 38 (NCRP 1971).
-It is necessary to adjust the neutron dose to account for the change in neutron quality factors between historic and current scientific guidance, as discussed in NIOSH (2007).
-Table 6-3, excerpted from ORAUT (2015b), lists the correction factor to use.
+The recommended neutron-to-photon ratios for Clarksville were based on Pantex dosimeter readings.
+At Pantex, thermoluminescent neutron dosimeters were calibrated with measurements based on fluence-to-dose conversion factors and quality factors similar to those from ICRP Publication 21 (ICRP 1973) and NCRP Report 38 (NCRP 1971).
+It is necessary to adjust the neutron dose to account for the change in neutron quality factors between historic and current scientific guidance, as discussed in NIOSH (2002).
+Table 6-3, excerpted from ORAUT (2007c), lists the correction factor to use.